 Auto-Detect Code Pattern: With the option selected, the program will look for patterns of cross-section style coding, particularly applicable to roads and ditches.
-In the most simple example, consider a ditch or stream being surveying to 3 points: (TB for Top of Bank, DL for Ditch Line and TB for Top of Bank on the opposite side).
-So consider the Left-to-Right pattern of surveying below: TB1.
-DL.
-TB2
+In the simplest example, consider a ditch or stream being surveying to 3 points: (TB for Top of Bank, DL for Ditch Line and TB for Top of Bank on the opposite side).
+So, consider the Left-to-Right pattern of surveying below: